Accio/accio.github.io/_posts/2020-05-12-graph-networks.md

 ---
 layout: post
 title: >-
-  Introduction to machine learning with graph networks
+  Deep learning with graph networks
 category: machine-learning
 tags: inductive biases, deep learning, graph networks
 ---

-I read the article *Relational inductive biases, deep learning, and graph networks* by Battaglia *et al*.
-Below are my learning notes.
+I read the article *Relational inductive biases, deep learning, and graph networks* by Battaglia *et al* and share my learning notes here.

 According to the authors, it is "part position paper, part review, and part unification".
 It is the first paper that I read in this area, but the paper is